Percy Dearmer: Later years

-For fifteen years Dearmer served in no official ecclesiastical posts, preferring instead to focus on his writing, volunteerism and affecting social change.
+For fifteen years Dearmer served in no official ecclesiastical posts, preferring instead to focus on his writing, volunteerism and effecting social change.

 Politically, Dearmer was an avowed socialist, serving as secretary of the Christian Social Union from 1891 to 1912.
 He underscored these values by including a "Litany of Labour" in his 1930 manual for communicants, The Sanctuary.
 After being appointed a canon of Westminster Abbey in 1931 he ran a canteen for the unemployed out of it.

 Dearmer served as visiting professor at the Berkeley Divinity School in New Haven, Connecticut, in 1918–1919, and then as the first professor of ecclesiastical art at King's College London from 1919 until his death.
-He was appointed Canon of Westminster Abbey in 1931, but died of coronary thrombosis on 29 May 1936, aged sixty-nine, in his residence in Westminster.
+He died of coronary thrombosis on 29 May 1936, aged sixty-nine, at his residence in Westminster.
 His ashes were interred in the Great Cloister at Westminster Abbey on 3 June.